supposedly/dialect-museum/README.md

 ### Overarching model

-This project works by taking **input** and applying **transformation rules** to it until there aren't any changes left to make.
+This project works by taking **input** and applying **transformation rules** to it, over and over again, until it's been transformed into something that no rules can apply to anymore.
 Your one big job is to write those rules.

 Each rule itself takes in an input and defines what output it needs to turn into.
 For example, a simple rule might be one that turns `z` into `gl` and `ee` into `or`.
 Feeding the input `zeep` into these rules will give you the transformations: `zeep` -> `gleep` -> `glorp`.